mph-/lcapy/doc/netlists.rst

 ===================

 Linear mechanical networks comprising masses, springs, and dampers can be simulated.
-The mechanical analogue II (impedance analogue) is employed where voltage is equivalent to force and current is equivalent to speed.
-Thus a mass is analogous to an inductor, a spring is analogous to a capacitor, and a damper is analogous to a resistor.
+The mechanical analogue I (mobility analogue) is employed where voltage is equivalent to speed and current is equivalent to force.
+Thus a mass is analogous to a capacitor, a spring is analogous to a inductor, and a damper (dashpot) is analogous to a resistor.

+With this analogue d'Alemberts law is equivalent to Kirchhoff's current law.
+Thus a point in the mechanical system is equivalent to a node in the electrical circuit.
+However, mechanical impedance is equivalent to electrical admittance.

 For example,
    >>> a = Circuit("""
    k 1 2; right
    r 2 3; right
    m 3 4; right""")
-   >>> Z = a.impedance(1, 4)
+   >>> Zm = a.admittance(1, 4)
-   >>> Z(s).partfrac()
+   >>> Zm
-              1
-   m⋅s + r + ───
        k⋅s

-With this analogue d'Alemberts law is equivalent to Kirchhoff's voltage law.
-Thus every loop in the electrical circuit is analogous to a point in the mechanical system.
-This also means that series combinations transform to parallel combinations and vice-versa.
+   ────────────
+   k⋅s   k    2
+   ─── + ─ + s
+    r    m

+The mechanical analogue II (impedance analogue) has the advantage that mechanical impedance is equivalent to electrical impedance.
+However, series mechanical components need to be modelled as parallel electrical components and vice-versa.